github/docs/content/copilot/using-github-copilot/finding-public-code-that-matches-github-copilot-suggestions.md

 ## Using code referencing in {% data variables.product.prodname_vscode %}

 To use code referencing you must have allowed suggestions matching public code.
-For more information, see "[Enabling or disabling duplication detection](/copilot/configuring-github-copilot/configuring-github-copilot-settings-on-githubcom#enabling-or-disabling-duplication-detection)."
+For more information, see "[AUTOTITLE](/copilot/configuring-github-copilot/configuring-your-personal-github-copilot-settings-on-githubcom#enabling-or-disabling-suggestions-matching-public-code)."

 You can access code references from one of the {% data variables.product.prodname_copilot %} logs in {% data variables.product.prodname_vscode %}.